 PaddlePub Cycle Boat

 With favorable winds, plenty of dockage, and the open ocean nearby, Fort Lauderdale is a sailing Mecca.
-And as a sailor myself, I can tell you it’s one of the most relaxing and enjoyable things to do in Fort Lauderdale.
+And as a sailor myself, I can tell you it’s one of the most relaxing and enjoyable things to do in Fort Lauderdale, Florida.

 Louie Bossis is an Italian restaurant on Las Olas Boulevard.
-However, our favorite time to come here is for weekend brunch!
-Starting at 10 AM, you can choose from a variety of delectable breakfast foods before indulging in bottomless mimosa and bellinis!
+Our favorite time to come here is for weekend brunch!
+Starting at 10 AM, you can choose from a variety of delectable breakfast foods before indulging in bottomless mimosa and bellinis.

 925 Nuevo’s Cubanos